· July 7, 2026

 Restore metabolic flexibility.
 Adequate protein, mitochondrial efficiency, and hormone-informed fueling matter more than calorie math.

-- Five minutes with legs up the wall
+1. Spend five minutes with legs up the wall.

-- Six slow nasal breaths, exhale longer than inhale
+2. Take six slow nasal breaths, exhaling longer than you inhale.

 TL;DR

-This post lives in the Menopause Hub, where we decode brain fog, sleep disruption, neuroendocrine shifts, and long-range cognitive resilience through the lens of nervous system capacity and terrain health.
+This post lives within the Menopause Hub, where we decode brain fog, sleep disruption, neuroendocrine shifts, and long-range cognitive resilience through the lens of nervous system capacity and terrain health.